evgenyb/iac-workshops/iac-with-azure-devops/labs/lab-03/readme.md

 * how to create new Azure Resource Manager service connection from Azure Devops portal
 * how to create new Azure Resource Manager service connection using `az devops` extension
-* how to create new Azure Resource Manager service connection using `Azure DevOps REST API`

 ## Task #1 - create new Azure Resource Manager service connection at Azure Devops portal